lance6716/forgetclose/README.md

 4. Move the test case into `pkg/analyzer/testdata/src/testcase` or create another test package.
 Change the test file `pkg/analyzer/analyzer_test.go` to test them all.
 5. Open a PR.
 Thanks in advance!

+And you may find the constant `isDebug` in `pkg/analyzer/analyzer.go` helpful.

 ### Test